bingding/bingding.github.io/_pages/about.md

-For more info
+Note
 ------
-This Academic Pages templates can be found in [the guide](https://academicpages.github.io/).
+This website is adapted from [the academic pages](https://academicpages.github.io/).